 For example, the Availability History sparkline displays dips that concern you.
-You want to investigate your service's availability for a specific interval you are concerned about, so you click Explore > Service Level Agreement(s) to navigate to the Service Levels dashboard.
+You want to investigate your service's availability for a specific interval you are concerned about, so you click My Services > Explore on specific service > Service Levels tab to navigate to the Service Levels dashboard.
 You then zoom in on one of the availability graphs in this dashboard.
 See the online help for the Service Levels dashboard for more information about it.